risc0/risc0/website/docs/proof-system/proof-system.md

 [GitHub].
 Users may also choose to delegate the work of proof generation to [Bonsai].

-Read more about our philosophy on open-source software [here][open-source].
+[Read more about our philosophy on open-source software][open-source].

 ## Learn More